makhloufi200/covid19-xray-detect/README.md

 # Django Machine Learning With Keras

-This repository aims to show a simple example of a machine learning project using django and Keras.
+This repository aims to show a simple example of a machine learning project using Keras.
 The program determines whether or not the image is infected with coronavirus

 Steps to get started